yasirshah-analyst/Customers-Data-Analytics/Readme.md

 Screenshot:
 ![Fixing Missing "com"](Cleaning/Screenshots/Email/ends_with_._fixed.jpg)

-##### Handling Missing Email Values: Some records contained blank email fields.
-To fixl this, the following formula was applied:
+##### Handling Missing Email Values
+Some records contained blank email fields.
+To fix this, the following formula was applied:

 IF(C2="", "No_Email_Provided", C2)